b3nj4m/hubot/README.md

 bin/brobbot -b redis
 ```

+#### Scripts are npm packages

+Brobbot expects script packages to be loadable via `require()`, and to export a function.
+This is unlike Hubot, which dictates a particular directory structure, and expects to be able to access your script files directly via `fs`.

 #### Message queues

 Brobbot maintains a message queue for each message handler, which means your handler can opt to process one message at a time with no concurrency.